conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 ## Confluent Cloud with Schema Registry

-Connect to a confluent cloud cluster with schema registry using basic auth
+Connect to a Confluent cloud cluster with schema registry using basic auth.

 <Tabs>
 <TabItem value="YAML  File" label="YAML File">